 Defendants usually claim that they took reasonable steps to avoid potential accidents, so plaintiffs will have to prove otherwise.
 There are accepted standards of care that may apply.
 For example, a grease spill on a restaurant floor might require some time before it can be cleaned up.
 The owners will need to explain how long a hazard was present and how quickly it could be realistically attended to.
 Certain times of day, such as a lunchtime rush, can change the timing on this.
 Also, the court will consider if there was an underlying problem that the owner was aware of; simply placing a warning sign nearby and not making repairs can create unsafe situations.

 In slip and fall claims, defendants and plaintiffs may share responsibility for the accident.
 Referred to as comparative or contributory negligence, plaintiffs may be found partially to blame for not following signs or looking where they were going.
 Defendants can use the plain view doctrine in these cases.
 Injured parties can end up recovering less if the court decides that they were partly to blame.

 Some dangerous scenarios present options for those encountering them, such as walking around a hazard or going another way, while others do not, or the person may not have known the danger was avoidable.
 An open and obvious defense focuses on whether the danger should have been obvious to a reasonable person.
 It shifts the responsibility to the plaintiff based on their own duty of care to stay away from open and obvious hazards on the property.

 Though some slip and fall cases may be easier to prove, including those on properties with building code violations, many are more difficult and complex.
-Therefore, it is important to have a qualified slip and fall lawyer that understands these common defenses and knows how to represent clients in the best way possible.
+Therefore, it is important to have a qualified slip and fall lawyer that understands these common defenses.
+And the lawyer also knows how to represent clients in the best way possible.